Carbonara can be intimidating.

 - Olive Oil

 - Bring large pasta pot water to a rolling boil.
-Add pasta and a few pinches of salt.
+Add pasta and 1 Tablespoon of salt in the water.

 - While the pasta is cooking, heat a small pan of olive oil and add meat.
 Cook until it starts to crisp and fat begins to render (5 mins).
 Crack in some fresh pepper and stir.
 Continue to cook until pepper is fragrant.

-- Take pan off heat.
+- (Pic 1) Take pan off heat.
 Add meat, oil and pepper to the large pasta bowl to cool.
 (1 min)

-- Add eggs and cheese to the cooled meat and oil and mix into a paste.
+- (Pic 2) Add eggs and 2 cups of the cheese to the cooled meat and oil.
+Mix into a paste.

 - Cook pasta until al dente (soft with a slight bite, about 10 mins total).
 When done, scoop out 1 cup of the pasta water with the measuring cup.
 Strain pasta.

-- Plate.
+- (Pic 4) Plate.
 Crack more pepper and sprinkle with more cheese to serve.